sebajara/covid19/USA_STATE_RATES.md

   the quality of data for "total number of tests" appear to vary from state to state.
 How authorities do it?
 * Overall the growth-rate of death cases decreases with time.
-This could be related to the decrease in posive-cases (assuming sampling is not biased), or also that the fraction of people at risk infected decreases (e.g. because of isolation measures).
+This could a consequence of decreasing the posive cases growth-rate (assuming sampling is not biased), and/or reflect a decrease in the fraction of infected people at risk of dying (e.g. because of isolation measures, or improved medical care?).
 * I need to improve the analysis of death-rates relative to positive-cases.
 Doing instantaneous deaths/positives as I have done here is clearly hard to interpret because of delays.
 Should we assume